KiraHolland/PyAnnual/README.md

 * ‘max/min': Set y-lim of each paramater
 * '<– Core Up': Pans to the left (up core, or shallower)
 * 'Core Down –>': Pans to the right (down core, or deeper)
 * 'Uncertain: ON/OFF': Allows user to identify a pick as "uncertain" for later investigation or estimation of error.
-Plots pick as a grey line.
+Plots as grey line.
 Uploaded picks with "uncertain" picks will continue to plot grey.
-Certai n== 0, Uncertain == 1.
+Indicated in ouput file as certain == 0, uncertain == 1.
 * 'Save': Save all annual layer picks (uploaded or manually selected) as a .csv.
-"Source" defined as 1 == manually selected pick, 2 == uploaded pick.
+"Source" coded as 1 == (new) manually selected, 2 == uploaded.

 ## Inputs (must be updated in config.txt)